Table of Contents:

 To understand the benefits of game-based learning for education and training, it is first important to understand what game-based learning is.
 Game-based learning, as the name suggests, is gameplay with defined learning goals, and designed to present subject matter in the form of a game to help learners understand the concepts.
 Often in a simulated environment and gain experience of their applications in a virtual environment before using them in the real world.

-Game-based learning can take place in a virtual environment or a simulated environment created by augmented reality.
+Online Game-based learning can take place in a virtual environment or a simulated environment created by augmented reality.
 Virtual environments resemble real-life settings while augmented reality goes one step further by presenting an enhanced version of reality.
 Unlike virtual reality, AR does not create a virtual environment, rather it imposes a 3-D dimension or 360-degree view to the environment using computer-generated information to create an enhanced version of the existing reality.

-Game-based learning is basically a computerized imitation of a real-world system or process.
+Online Game-based learning is basically a computerized imitation of a real-world system or process.
 In the context of business, these games imitate real-world processes in various fields such as sales, training, and development, and allow employees to hone their skills in decision making, strategic thinking, problem-solving, market analysis, teamwork and leadership, operations, and financial analysis.

 Game-based learning involves animated programs that have ‘humans’ and ‘opponents’ whose interactions have an effect upon each other and on the environment.
 These games allow employees to control the movements and actions of the animated characters, with the aim to develop some competitive skills.
-For example, in the case of game-based training for sales, employees receive an imaginary business situation to make decisions, which can include making decisions on advertising, price, sales tips, meeting targets etc. These games mirror real business challenges, have an element of competitive challenge, use images and data to enhance learner experience, and incorporate data and reporting for feedback.
+For example, in the case of game-based training for sales, employees receive an imaginary business situation to make decisions, which can include making decisions on advertising, price, sales tips, meeting targets, etc. These games mirror real business challenges, have an element of competitive challenge, use images and data to enhance the learner experience, and incorporate data and reporting for feedback.

-Let us now examine the Top 10 Advantages of Game-Based Learning:
+Top 10 Advantages of Game-Based Learning